Coronavirus latest: Venezuela calls for 'collective quarantine' | DW | 16.03.2020

 "For the next 15 days — a period that can be extended — Argentina's borders will be closed," Fernandez said.
 "Nobody will be able to enter Argentina, except of course Argentinian natives or foreigners who live in Argentina."

-Thus far, Argentina has had 45 confirmed cases and two deaths from the virus.

-00:56 Following the US Federal Reserve's decision to slash interest rates to salvage an economy unraveling rapidly amid the pandemic, the banking system's chair, Jerome Powell, has held a press conference to explain the actions.
-Powell told reporters: "We thought it was quite important for us to take strong measures to support proper market functioning in important
+00:56 Following the US Federal Reserve's decision to slash interest rates to salvage an economy unraveling rapidly amid the pandemic, the central bank's chair, Jerome Powell, held a press conference to explain the actions.
+Powell told reporters: "We thought it was quite important for us to take strong measures to support proper market functioning in important markets."

 He also said that it was difficult to predict the impact of the coronavirus on the economy, both in the short and long term.
 "It's very hard to say how big the effects will be or how long they will last.
 That's going to depend of course on how widely the virus spreads, which is something that is highly uncertain and I would say, in fact, unknowable."